CantCode-Hobo/Trias-Trashy-Unity-to-blender-importation-automation-for-Project-silverfish/README.md

 -----------------------------------------------
 Unknown chunk:  ACTRHEAD
 "
+=====THERE MAY BE WEIRDLY PLACED MESH'S AROUND 0,0,0.
+CHECK THEIR CUBES, IF THE CUBES PLACEMENT IS THE DEFAULT 0,0,0 THEN SOMTHING IS WRONG.
+If not, then idk.
+Im testing on Ruinsfeilds_p right now and there is things not in game at 0,0,0 but they do show up in in the files.
+For this youll have to decide what you wish to keep.
+Im not sure if this is stuff left over in the files that was disabled or if it has a second placement it should be moved to after.
+In Ruinsfeilds_p there are 3 of a set boat, but the files ref 6 of them. the other 3 are what will be imported close to the 0,0,0.
+This leads me to believe that the mesh in that location is leftovers.
+I will not be adding paramiters to skip such mesh's in case that there is a proper mesh in there. =======================
 -At this point you can use the "matscript" code that will take all the copys of the same materials and turn it into one material.
 ####Set up tryplainar, be simple, have it set to just take color and set scalar to 7.5. and rotation to be 90.
 OR SET UP A TRIPLANAR THAT EFFECTS WHICH EACH FACE DEPENDING ON WHICH WAY ITS IS FACING.
 ===MaterialFinder=====================================================================